bnerDY/ITEE-UQ/README.md

 ###UQ-ITEE @The University of Queensland, Australia
 =======

-Programming assignments at The University of Queensland from 2012 to 2014.
+Programming practice at The University of Queensland from 2012 to 2014.